Washington Harrison Donaldson: Biography

 Donaldson spent his early life on stage as a gymnast, ventriloquist, magician, and tight rope performer.
 In 1862, he walked across the Schuylkill River on a rope 1200 ft long, returned to the middle, and jumped into the river from a height of 90 ft.
 He also walked across the Genesee River at Rochester, New York, on a rope 1800 ft long, recrossing it with a man in a wheelbarrow trundled in front of him.
 From 1857 until 1871, he travelled across the United States and made over 1,300 appearances.

-Bartering instruction in magic and all the paraphernalia of his exhibitions, Donaldson became the owner of a balloon.
+Bartering instruction in magic and the paraphernalia of his exhibitions, Donaldson became the owner of a balloon.
 With Donaldson having no prior experience in balloon management, his first ascension attempt failed due to his balloon being too small to carry him except with pure hydrogen.
 As in his previous attempt, the balloon was enlarged and he tried again with coal gas.
-After Donaldson discarded everything he could, including his coat, boots, and hat, his balloon succeeded in getting off from Reading, Pennsylvania, on 30 August 1871 before making its descent at a distance of 18 mi.
+After Donaldson discarded everything he could, his balloon successfully got off from Reading, Pennsylvania, on 30 August 1871 and made its descent at a distance of 18 mi.
 He made another ascent from Reading in September upon a trapeze bar.

 On 18 January 1872, he ascended from Norfolk, Virginia, and his balloon unexpectedly burst at an altitude of less than a mile from the ground.
 He said of it:

 “The balloon did not collapse, but closed up at the sides, and, swaying from side to side, descended with frightful velocity.
 I clung with all my strength to the hoop.
 I could not tell how badly I was frightened, but felt as though all my hair had been torn out.
 I scarcely had time to realize that I was alive, when, with a crash, I was projected with the velocity of a catapult into a burr chestnut tree.
 The netting and rigging, catching in the tree, checked my velocity, but I had my grasp jerked loose, and was precipitated through the limbs and landed flat upon my back, with my tights nearly torn off, and my legs, arms, and body lacerated and bleeding.”

 He shortly ascended again from Norfolk.
 This time, in his haste to avoid being carried out to sea, his balloon was wrecked among the trees, although he himself escaped injury.

-He then undertook the construction of a balloon which he called the Magenta.
-It was made of fine jaconet, held about 10000 cuft of gas, and weighed about 100 pounds.
+He later undertook the construction of a balloon he called the Magenta, which was made of fine jaconet, held about 10000 cuft of gas, and weighed about 100 pounds.
 He made several ascensions with this balloon, two of which were from Chicago.
 On the first occasion, he was carried out over Lake Michigan and dragged more than a mile through the water before being brought up against a stone pier with enough force to render him insensible.
 On 17 May 1873, he ascended from Reading in a 48-pound balloon containing 14000 cuft of gas and made of Manila paper enclosed with a light network.
 He travelled 10 mi before landing.